-The sampling method employed is determined by the objectives of the survey and the methodology of analysis.
+The sampling method employed is determined by the objectives of the survey and to some extent the proposed methodology of analysis.
 These objectives may be varied and include the production of a species list, an indication of abundance of certain species or for a calculation of chlorophyll present.
 In order to determine cell numbers or biomass it is necessary to collect the abundant forms of all sizes as well as the rarer large cells, which because of their size may be an important constituent of the biomass.